Our Team

 Physiotherapist

 Sophie graduated from the University of Otago in 2019.
-Originally from Dunedin, Sophie moved up to Christchurch to finish her studies and fell in love with the city – Christchurch is now her second home.
-Sophie has enjoyed working in the Christchurch community over the last four years and is excited to be back after her recent trip overseas.
+Originally from Dunedin, Sophie moved up to Christchurch to finish her studies, saying she would only be here a year, Sophie fell in love with the city and has called Christchurch her second home ever since.

-Outside of work, you will find Sophie getting out an exploring Christchurch’s beautiful scenery, baking, and continuing her quest to find the best cup of coffee in Christchurch.
+Outside of work, you will find Sophie getting out an exploring Christchurch’s beautiful scenery with friends, baking, and continuing her quest to find the best cup of coffee and cheese scone in Christchurch.

 Ivan Wright